knpuniversity/symfony2-rest/knpu/episode1/serializer-basics.md

 The library has something called a "naming strategy" - basically how it transforms property names into JSON or XML keys.
 You can see some of this inside the bundle's configuration.
-They have a built-in class for doing nothing: it's caled the "identical" naming strategy.
-Unfortunately, the bundle has a bug in its configuration that makes this not configurable in the normal way.
+They have a built-in class for doing nothing: it's called the "identical" naming strategy.
+Unfortunately, the bundle has a bug that makes this not configurable in the normal way.
 Instead, we need to go kung-foo on it.

 Open up `config.yml`.
 I'll paste a big long ugly new parameter here: